Point forecasting and forecast evaluation with generalized Huber loss: Mixture representations and Murphy diagrams

 Finally, we consider the choice of consistent scoring function for Huber quantile point predictions in the situation where the point forecast serves the needs of a diverse community of users.
 Classical Huber loss, obtained when $\phi(t)=2t^2$, applies equal weight to all $\theta$.
 For everyday use, this choice of $\phi$ may be justified by the desire to weight all decision thresholds $\theta$ equally.
 On the other hand, for weather forecasts there may be a desire, from a public risk perspective, to give greater weight to values of $\theta$ that lie in the hazardous climatological extremes, so that competing forecast system candidates are evaluated with that in mind.
 For maximum temperature forecasts, the mixing measure $\dd\mm(\theta) =\phi''(\theta)\,\dd\theta$, where

 puts increasing weight on decision thresholds below $5^\circ$C and above $35^\circ$C. This yields the convex function

 and the corresponding consistent scoring function $S$ can be computed from Equation (\ref{eq:huber scoring function}).
-With this $S$, BoM maximum temperature forecasts for Sydney outperform those of OCF, and with a $p$-value of $1.48\times10^{-3}$ the null hypothesis of equal predictive performance is rejected at the 5\% significance level.
+With this $S$, MAN maximum temperature forecasts for Sydney outperform those of OCF, and with a $p$-value of $1.48\times10^{-3}$ the null hypothesis of equal predictive performance is rejected at the 5\% significance level.

-If comparing predictive performance with emphasis on purely on the extremes is desired, the mixing measure can be designed to concentrate positive weight on the region of interest.
-For example, choosing $\dd\mm(\theta) = \one_{\{\theta\geq35\}}\,\dd\theta$ emphasizes performance for decision thresholds of at least $35^\circ$C, and ignores performance otherwise. \cite{taggart2021extremes} discusses evaluation of extremes and decompositions of consistent scoring functions for quantiles, expectiles and Huber means using precisely this approach.
+If comparing predictive performance with emphasis on the extremes is desired, the mixing measure can be designed to concentrate positive weight on the region of interest.
+For example, choosing $\dd\mm(\theta) = \one_{\{\theta\geq35\}}\,\dd\theta$ emphasizes performance for decision thresholds of at least $35^\circ$C. \cite{taggart2021extremes} discusses evaluation of extremes and decompositions of consistent scoring functions for quantiles, expectiles and Huber means using precisely this approach.